EventGhost/EventGhost/docs/source/writing_plugins.rst

 To write plugins you mostly need to know two classes EventGhost defines:

-1. :class:`eg.PluginBase` - This is the base class of all plugins and therefore the most essential.
+1. `eg.PluginBase` - This is the base class of all plugins and therefore the most essential.
-2. :class:`eg.ActionBase` - This is the base class of all actions a plugin might want to export to EventGhost.
+2. `eg.ActionBase` - This is the base class of all actions a plugin might want to export to EventGhost.

 You will need some basic knowledge of Python to understand this, but you don't